alialsarraf/evercommerceTechnicalTest/README.md

 * More API integration tests over UI, as they will be faster and give us results as early as possible.
 This will help isolate any major feature functionality before hitting the UI, and isolate the issuer in service layer than UI layer.

+* There are more possiblities of integration level testing with rest of the technologies used in the App, for example with cache and redis, but haven't done something similar in previous roles.